A Convergent Quadrature Based Method For The Monge-Amp\`ere Equation: Implementation

 From this tiling of $\R^2$, we generate a set of discretization points $\G$ by (1) including all mesh points lying in the interior of the domain $\Omega$ and (2) supplementing with points in $\partial\Omega$ in order to preserve the existence of grid points perfectly aligned with the given set of angles.
 That is, given any interior node $x\in\G\cap\Omega$ and $j = 0, \ldots, M$, we have

 for some $r^\pm_j(x)>0$.

-As an example, consider the case where the domain $\Omega$ is a square, $\mathcal{M}$ is a hexagonal tiling of $\R^2$, and the desired angles are $\theta_j = \frac{j\pi}{6}$, for $j = 0, \ldots, 5$.
-The resulting mesh is pictured in Figure~\ref{fig:hexGrid}.
+As an example, consider the case where the domain $\Omega$ is a square, $\mathcal{M}$ is {either a hexagonal or triangular} tiling of $\R^2$, and the desired angles are $\theta_j = \frac{j\pi}{6}$, for $j = 0, \ldots, 5$.
+The resulting {meshes are} pictured in Figure~\ref{fig:hexGrid}.
 An example involving an underlying Cartesian grid is shown in Figure~\ref{fig:L1angles}.

 The meshing of the domain can be easily accomplished if the domain $\Omega$ is represented through the signed distance function $d_{\partial\Omega}(x)$ to its boundary $\partial\Omega$.
 See Algorithm~\ref{alg:meshing}.